wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

     b.
 Open a terminal window, or a text editor or a web browser in the VM Desktop where you want to copy the text to.

     c.
-Click the **Send Text** icon in the VM Desktop tool bar, paste the text into its window, then again click **Send Text** to send the text to an open command shell and close its window.
+Click the **Send Text** icon in the VM Desktop tool bar, paste the text into its window, then again click **Send Text** to send the text to the VM Desktop environment and close its window.

     <kbd>![](./images/media/image008.png)</kbd>